 Tornado and Severe Weather Awareness Week

 Wisconsin averages 23 tornadoes per year, with most tornadoes occurring from mid-afternoon into the early evening.
 The peak tornado season in Wisconsin is May through August, with June having the greatest number of tornadoes.
 A record-setting 62 tornadoes occurred in 2005.
 In 2012, Wisconsin had only 4 tornadoes.
-Last year, there were 16 tornadoes reported in the state, including six in east-central Wisconsin early in the morning of August 7.
+Last year, there were 22 tornadoes reported in the state, including two in east-central Wisconsin.

-The "average" Wisconsin tornado has a 10 minute duration, a path length of about 6 miles, and a damage width of about 125 yards.
+The "average" Wisconsin tornado has a 7-10 minute duration, a path length of 4-6 miles, and a damage width of about 120 yards.

 Another hazard of the warm-season is powerful, straight-line thunderstorm winds that can exceed 60 mph.
 Every year Wisconsin will get a few storms that generate hurricane-force winds of at least 75 to 100 mph.
 Severe Thunderstorm Warnings are issued for these wind events.